crux-eval/eval-arena/README.md

       <li><a href="https://ds1000-code-gen.github.io/">DS1000</a></li>
 </ul>

+ We find that all comparisons are noisy where a better model is always worse on some examples than a worse model.
+You can see this in the [example level leaderboard](https://crux-eval.github.io/eval-arena/ex_v_model_mbpp+.html) and [pairwise results](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_pvalue_vs_diff).
+As a result, the noise level depends less on particular model pairs, and can be measured for each benchmark.

-The main results measuring noise level, model quality and benchmark quality can be found at [https://crux-eval.github.io/eval-arena](https://crux-eval.github.io/eval-arena).
-The noise properties are summarized for each benchmark.
-In theory, we need the predictions from a pair of models to measure the noise, but empirically, the the benchmark is the main factor.
-Additionally, we provide detailed performance results by models (accuracy, win rates, ELO, all pairwise comparisons) and by examples (solved by 0 or 1 models, suspect examples and distribution of difficulties).
-The method is to run comparisons on all model pairs of each benchmark (hence arena, inspired by chatbot arena but using static eval benchmarks).
+For pratical references, the results on measuring noise level, model quality and benchmark quality can be found at [https://crux-eval.github.io/eval-arena](https://crux-eval.github.io/eval-arena).
+We provide performance results by models (accuracy, win rates, ELO, all pairwise comparisons) and by examples (solved by 0 or 1 models, suspect examples and distribution of difficulties).
+The method is to run comparisons on all model pairs for all benchmarks (hence arena, inspired by chatbot arena but using static eval benchmarks).
 The example level evaluation data is released in `data/`, which might be useful for developing better evaluation metrics / leaderboards.

 See [noise.md](noise.md) for technical details.

-## Main findings
+## Findings

 ### Popular benchmarks are noisier than assumed by popular papers.
 We measure the noise using both p-values and standard deviations, which can help ["increase the rigor of the conclusions drawn from data"](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-15/issue-3/The-ASA-presidents-task-force-statement-on-statistical-significance-and/10.1214/21-AOAS1501.full).